thirukkural2022/obedparla.com/content/posts/2019-01-29-students-learn-from-people-they-love.md

 ---
-title: "Opinion: Students Learn From People They Love"
-author: "Obed Marquez Parlapiano"
+title : "Opinion: Students Learn From People They Love" author : "Obed Marquez Parlapiano" date : "2019-01-29" categories :
-date: "2019-01-29"
-categories: "thoughts"
-tags:
+ - thoughts
+tags : ""
-cover: "../images/richard-feynman.jpg"
+cover : "../images/richard-feynman.jpg"
 ---

 I stumbled upon an article from The New York Times titled ["Students Learn From People They Love"](https://www.nytimes.com/2019/01/17/opinion/learning-emotion-education.html).
 It instantly caught my attention because hey, that sounds interesting and also right!
 This is an opinion article about that article, which it's worth a read!
 But I quote the most important parts here (highlights are mine).